ivan890617/Cluster-practice/README.md

 After I adjusted the Hyperparameters,my model accuracy could achieve nearly 80%,I think it can be more higher,I will try to improve it.

-Thanks for reading my report
+Thanks for reading my report.